chester-lang/chester2025draft/docs/src/dev/effects-implementation-plan.md

 # Effect System Implementation Plan

+NOTE THAT THIS DOCUMENT IS OUTDATED AS RELEVANT CODE IS BEING REWRITTEN

 ## Goal

 Enable type checking for the simplest effects example in `tests/tyck/effects-basic.chester.todo` by implementing the necessary compiler components for the built-in effects system.